anodejs/anodejs/docs/SIMPLE_SETUP.md

 Go to Azure portal and login with your LiveId, which owns Azure subscription.
 Navigate to storage accounts and create storage account for your ANODE cluster.
 You can choose any name for this storage account.
 Let's assume you've called it ```myanodestorage```.
 The information we will have to take from here is the account primary access key.
 It is a long string you can copy from the portal.

-## Setup git
+## Setup github

-You will host ANODE and your applications in github repositories.
+You will host ANODE itself and applications in github repositories.

-You will also need private git space, where you will keep ANODE secrets.
+You also need private git space, where you can keep ANODE secrets.
 For this purpose you can use github private repository.
-However, on github, private repository cannot be created in a free account.
-As an alternative you can use bitbucket to host private git repository (or repositories, if you will need private application repositories).
+However, on github, private repository cannot be created using a free plan.
+As an alternative you can use bitbucket to host private git repository (or repositories, if you will need private application repositories), where private repostories can be crated for free.

 The following steps guide you how to create all repositories on github.
 However, if you are using public repository to host secrets, you will have to redo a few settings on bitbucket.
 You may proceed with setting up bitbucket in advance (see [here](https://github.com/anodejs/anodejs/blob/master/docs/BITBUCKET_SETUP.md)), to avoid repeating some steps, or, if you don't want to mess with bitbucket now, to return to this after basic ANODE farm works.